 The first thing to consider is that in hospitality, especially in hotels, building relationships can be the biggest part of a thriving business.
 Though AI can do the basics, which we will dive into later, there’s no way to truly mimic the language processing or emotional skills to build and recreate that human connection, this is the same with creative ideas and any unpredictability that comes with the job.
 But what can they do?

-If we think about it, factories were the first sign that humans weren’t needed for jobs.
-It was estimated that in America, between 1993 and 2007, 5.6 human jobs were replaced per robot.
+If you think about it, factories were the first sign that humans could be replaced.
+Estimates showed that between 1993 and 2007, 5.6 million jobs were replaced by robots.
 That was only the beginning.
 In fast food places we now have cashier-replacing kiosks, removing the need to ask someone for the food you’d like to order.

-You can now replace room service with Relay, which can operate lifts and deliver anything from towels and toothpaste to food and beverages to guests in their room, which is being used in hotels worldwide, including the Residence Inn by Marriott in LA.
+Services like Relay are now replacing room service.
+Relay is software that operates elevators and delivers anything from towels and toothpaste to food and beverages to guests in their rooms.
+It is currently being used in hotels worldwide, including the Residence Inn by Marriott in LA.
 Another American AI addition is Connie, the AI powered robot in the Hilton McLean, Virginia.
 Connie is a robotic concierge that can help with recommendations and directions.
 Even valets will be needed less, with cars that are self-parking and self-driving being up and coming in the vehicular world.

 What about the rooms?

-There are power management technologies that can turn off lights and appliances that aren’t being used; and for some rooms, you can even speak to Alexa, or another AI system, and ask for lights and TV to be turned on and off, along with evening opening blinds, and calling for room service without lifting a finger.
+There's lots of new technologies to enhance guests' stays!
+Although, these don't necessarily replace jobs.
+AI such as power management technologies that can turn off lights and appliances that aren’t being used.
+For some rooms, Alexa or a similar system can turn on and off lights and the TV, along with evening opening blinds, and calling for room service without lifting a finger.
 And when it comes to the cleanliness of your floors, all you have to do is look down and watch the Roomba do its thing, these mini vacuum disks are making housekeeping quicker and easier.

 Burger flipping robots are even coming out now, making the kitchens a bit more automated.